• Skip to primary navigation

 Instructions

-1. Start by cooking the rice: Boil or steam the rice as per packet instructions.
-You might also want to check this post about how to make easy steamed rice.
+1. Start by cooking the rice: Boil or steam the rice as per package directions.
+For perfectly steamed rice, check out my easy steamed rice guide.

-3. Cook the salmon: Add a drizzle of olive oil to a pan on medium-high heat.
-Add the salmon with the skin down first, and add a bit of sauce to the top and sides.
-Cook for a few minutes, quickly seal the sides, flip over, and cook for a few more minutes with the skin up, until is crispy on the outside and cook to your taste on the inside.
+3. Cook the salmon: Heat a drizzle of olive oil in a pan over medium-high heat.
+Place salmon skin-side down first and brush with a bit of the sauce on top of the salmon and sides.
+Sear for 3-4 minutes until the skin is crispy, then quickly seal the sides, flip, and cook the other side until is crispy on the outside and cooked to your taste on the inside.

 Notes